E-Sh4rk/KururinTAS/KuruBot/README.md

 - If a solution has been found, you can save it by clicking on `SI` (Save Input).
 You will be able to load it later by clicking on `LI` (Load Input).
 - If you want to play the solution in the game, just click on `Send last inputs` (the bot must be connected to Bizhawk).

+### Exporting the solution in bk2

+- The simplest way to export the solution to a `.bk2` file is to play it in Bizhawk while recording (menu `File -> Movie` of Bizhawk).
+- If you are an expert of the bk2 format, you also convert an input file of the bot (saved with `SI`) into an input file for the bk2 format (usually called `Input Log.txt`) by clicking on the `To bk2` button.
+The reverse conversion can be achieved with the `From bk2` button.

 ## Credits